JustinNowoczek/smart-user-display/README.md

 I could now create a basic table in a separate component, that would display the list of users in a table, this could be added anywhere in the app, since it pulled data directly from the store.
 I decided to focus only functionality, before moving onto styling later.

 Then, I split the table, so that each row displaying aa use had its own component, and created another to be the row of filters.
 I included the filters inside the table, so that aligning the columns would be easier later on.

+Instead of displaying the list of users, I made another array in the store, this one is filtered when any value in the filters object (also added) changes, completing the functionality of the app.
+I also decided to derive all categories form one array, so that changing the list of headers is done in one place, and derived from there.